 Natural Dyeing with Black Walnut Husks

 I don’t have a ton of experience naturally dyeing with black walnut husks but I’ve experimented with them here and there.
-A couple years ago my friend gave me two big bags of husks that she foraged on a road trip to the East Coast where they’re common.
-I dyed several yards of fabric a beautiful smokey tan with them.
-Here in the West they aren’t very common at all.
-In fact I didn’t even know they could grow here until my neighbor told me she had a tree dumping black walnuts all over her yard.
+Here in the West, Black Walnut trees are not very common at all.
+I didn’t even know they could grow here until my neighbor told me she had a tree dumping black walnuts all over her yard.
 A few days later she brought me a couple boxes of husks!
-Shortly after that a friend was visiting and saw the black walnuts on my workbench.
-She told me there was a tree downtown dumping them all over the place so I went there that very day and loaded up on several boxes of them.
-Ground score!
+Shortly after that I discovered a big tree downtown.
 When I realized this species could indeed grow in the West I ordered a couple saplings from Strictly Medicinal.
 Sadly they didn’t make it through the winter but I’ll try again.

 Black walnuts have a soft husk encasing the inner hard shell.
 The hard inner shells can be used as a dye but it’s the outer husks that are most potent.
 I’ve heard that they’re most strong when you use them fresh but I was too busy at harvest season to try that, so I spread them out on an old sheet and dried them for later use.
 From there I ground them into a fine powder.